So, what are the more frequently asked questions (FAQs)?

 I also offer break-through sessions where we spend either a half or a whole day working on whatever you'd like to achieve.
 Half day fees are £700 and a full day is £1400.

 Because everyone's needs differ, I would love to have an initial free, no obligation chat with you, either on the phone, or via Skype.
 You will be able to tell me your hopes, your fears, your goals, and we can work out the best way for you to achieve what you want from our work together.

 There are no hidden charges.
-I do not charge extra for CD/MP3 downloadable recordings of hypnotic suggestion.
-If I feel it would be appropriate for you, it is given free of charge – it’s all part of the service!
+I do not charge extra for MP3 downloadable recordings of hypnotic suggestion.
+If I feel it would be appropriate for you, it is given free of charge - it's all part of the service!

 Email and telephone support between sessions is also provided as part of your service, and therefore does not incur a charge.
 I do ask that telephone calls be made within office hours.